Buying Guide: Printer Cartridges

 In essence – toner is a dry, complex carbonised powder containing microscopic plastic particles.
 Toner is used in laser printing, whereby the powder is electronically charged, heated and applied to the paper via a rotating drum inside the machine.
 This process allows for fast, efficient printing – particularly for large print jobs.

 The perennial ink vs. toner debate depends on a number of factors, including your overall usage, print budget and quality requirements.
 Here, we’ll cover the pros and cons of toner and ink cartridges in terms of cost, image quality and performance, to help you make an informed decision on which is right for you.

-In terms of initial purchase cost, ink cartridges are considerably cheaper than laser, with the average ink replacement costing around £25 compared to £50 for a laser cartridge.
-That said, laser cartridges tend to have a much greater output, and are capable of producing many more pages per cartridge than an inkjet cartridge.
+In terms of initial purchase cost, ink cartridges are considerably cheaper than toner, with the average ink replacement costing around £25 compared to £50 for a toner cartridge.
+That said, toner cartridges tend to have a much greater output and are capable of producing many more pages per cartridge than an inkjet cartridge.
 Thus, it really depends on your usage.
 If you print only occasionally, an inkjet printer will probably work out cheaper, if you print often and a lot, a laser could prove the most cost-effective in the long run.